Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 Axolotl uses YAML configuration files to define all training parameters.
 Here's the configuration I used for this project:

+> Configuration axolotl for this project is available in the project's GitHub repository: [chat-like-me](https://github.com/Bigghis/chat-like-me)
+{: .prompt-info }

 ```yaml
 base_model: NousResearch/Meta-Llama-3.1-8B